Xorlent/NPS-Log-Visualizer/README.md

     - Copy the starter configuration file from this repo into the folder, overwriting the existing file
     - Start InfluxDB: ```influxd.exe -config .\influxdb.conf```
 5. Get Grafana (https://grafana.com/grafana/download/10.0.3?edition=oss&pg=oss-graf&plcmt=hero-btn-1&platform=windows)
     - Once installed, start Grafana and load [http://localhost:3000](http://localhost:3000)
-- Because neither InfluxDB or Grafana implements "ServiceMain" in their compiled code, you need to use a wrapper to create a Windows service.
+NOTE: Because neither InfluxDB or Grafana implements "ServiceMain" in their compiled code, you need to use a wrapper to create a Windows service.
   - NSSM is recommended (https://nssm.cc/download)
   - You can accomplish similar with non-interactive scheduled tasks if desired.
 ### Execution